Habitat Restoration

 The discs were deployed at numerous locations in Brightlingsea Harbour alongside traditional plastic discs to determine their success against the industry standard.
 Different textured designs and combinations with lime and shell additions were also studied to determine the best configuration to attract oyster spat.

 • As part of the EU Interreg Using Sediment as a Resource (USAR) project, Exo Environmental supported Brightlingsea Harbour Commissioners in their application for a marine licence to dredge the harbour and re-use the sediment to restore a series of borrow pits.
-These pits were originally dug out of the surrounding saltmarsh to build up the sea wall defence.
-Saltmarsh provides vital ecological services such as flood defence and boasting high biodiversity

 Following the successful licence application, Exo acted as primary consultant and ecological clerk during monitoring of the project to ensure the appropriate environmental protection measures were put in place.